tankarasu/users/ReadMe.md

 In truth, it serves me to practice on the java language and Spring-boot afterwards.

+This Repository was inspired by my previous work in JAVASCRIPT language, other repository presents in my computer, workout on eBooks and others.

 ## SIREN / SIRET validation

 Inside the package handlers.entreprise, we have class Administration.